Empowering Wellbeing Through Lived Experience

 Gambling: The Unseen Impact on Workplace Safety

 Reece is co-founder of Impact – Inspire, a lived experience-led organisation focused on workplace wellbeing and safety.
 After a 15-year gambling addiction, he now helps businesses recognise the hidden risks of gambling harm.
-In this session, Reece will explore how gambling impacts decision making, fatigue, and workplace safety culture.

 Thursday 23 April 2026